Pressure Mounts in European Parliament to Curb Alumina Exports to Russia

 “It is unacceptable that, while the EU funds Ukraine's defence, a Russian-owned company operates undisturbed within a Member State, supplying the Kremlin's military industry,” Picierno wrote in her statement.

-Picierno cited a report by OCCRP and its partners iStories, KibOrg, De Tijd, the Irish Times, the Guardian, and Delfi detailing the supply chain of Aughinish Alumina, Europe’s largest alumina refinery.
+Picierno cited a report by OCCRP and its partners iStories, KibOrg, De Tijd, the Irish Times, the Guardian, and Delfi detailing how the Ireland-based Aughinish Alumina, Europe’s largest alumina refinery, has been exporting its product to Russian smelters who feed into the aluminum supply chain of the country’s arms makers.
 Alumina is a material refined from bauxite ore, often used in the smelting of aluminum and as an extremely hard industrial ceramic.

 The investigation by OCCRP and its partners found that since 2023, the Irish facility has sent more than half of its alumina exports to Russian smelters owned by its parent company, the Russian aluminum giant Rusal.
 Because EU sanctions currently ban the import of Russian aluminum but do not restrict the export of alumina to Russia, the shipments remain entirely legal.